marlonbarrios/stringy/README.md

-- Inspored and hacked from the amazing [Coding Train](https://thecodingtrain.com/challenges/177-soft-body-character)
+- Inspired and hacked from the amazing [Coding Train](https://thecodingtrain.com/challenges/177-soft-body-character)

 -
 ## MIT License